soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 1. Making it easy to identify, monitor and understand attacks

-2. Helping to quickly address threats in Exchange Online, SharePoint Online, One Drive for Business and Microsoft Teams
+2. Helping to quickly address threats in Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams

 3. Providing insights and knowledge to help prevent attacks against their organization

 4. Automated investigation and response for critical email based threats

 > [!IMPORTANT]
 > **Office 365 Advanced Threat Protection and Threat Investigation and Responses (previously known as Office 365 Threat Intelligence) are now part of in Office 365 Advanced Threat Protection Plan 2**, which is included in in certain subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has a subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
-For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp).
+For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp).

 ## What's changing?